LucasCharb/Data_Project/README.md

 The experiments show that:

 - **Performance differences between models (SVM, Logistic Regression, MLP)** are relatively small **when the representation is fixed**.
-- In contrast, **changing the representation** (TF–IDF vs. Word2Vec vs. BERT) has a **much larger impact** on performance.
+- In contrast, **changing the representation** (TF–IDF vs. Word2Vec vs. BERT vs. raw text with DistilBERT) has a **much larger impact** on performance.

 In particular:

-- **Word2Vec** is clearly the **weakest representation** in our setting.
+- **Word2Vec** is clearly the **weakest representation for linear models**.
-  A plausible reason is that averaging word embeddings over the tweet discards **word order** and subtle cues such as negations (e.g., “rumour” vs.
-  “non-rumour”), which are crucial to this task.
+  Averaging word embeddings over the tweet discards **word order** and subtle cues such as negations (e.g., “rumour” vs. “non-rumour”), which are crucial to this task.
+With an MLP, Word2Vec becomes competitive, but it does not surpass the best TF–IDF configurations.

 - **TF–IDF** achieves the best overall performance in our setting.
-  With TF–IDF, all three models (Logistic Regression, LinearSVC and MLP) achieve a test accuracy of approximately **0.834** and macro F1 around **0.671**.
-This is slightly higher than the scores obtained with DistilBERT fine-tuned on raw text (**0.828** accuracy and **0.654** F1) and noticeably higher than those with frozen BERT embeddings and Word2Vec.
-This shows that, for this dataset, a relatively simple lexical representation can be extremely effective when combined with a well-regularised classifier.
+  With TF–IDF, all three models (Logistic Regression, LinearSVC and MLP) achieve strong results, and the **TF–IDF + MLP** combination clearly dominates with **0.846** accuracy and **0.705** macro F1.
+This is noticeably higher than the scores obtained with DistilBERT fine-tuned and with frozen BERT embeddings.
+The results show that, for this dataset, a relatively simple lexical representation can be extremely effective when combined with a well-regularised classifier.

 - **BERT embeddings and DistilBERT fine-tuned** still achieve strong results.
-  The fine-tuned DistilBERT model is the **second-best system overall**, only slightly behind the TF–IDF models.
-This confirms that transformer-based architectures are powerful general-purpose text classifiers, but in this specific dataset they do not clearly outperform the best TF–IDF setups.
+  The fine-tuned DistilBERT model is among the top-performing systems, very close to the best BERT/Word2Vec MLPs, but it does not clearly outperform the strongest TF–IDF models.
+This confirms that transformer-based architectures are powerful general-purpose text classifiers, but in this specific dataset they do not provide a decisive advantage over simpler, bag-of-words-based representations.

 Based on these observations, our final choice for the main classifier is:

 - **Representation:** TF–IDF
-- **Model:** MLP (slightly better macro F1 than the other TF–IDF models, while still relatively efficient).
+- **Model:** MLP (it yields the best macro F1 and accuracy while remaining relatively efficient).

 ---